 A consumer proposal can free up significant financial resources that could help you in the short term and the long term.
 It’s a chance to create breathing room in your budget so can focus on meeting your financial goals.

-A Licensed Insolvency Trustee is the only professional licensed and authorized to file a consumer proposal on your behalf.
+A Licensed Insolvency Trustee (LIT) is the only professional licensed and authorized to file a consumer proposal on your behalf.

-They are the most qualified to help you understand your financial situation and the different debt relief strategies that are available to you, from debt consolidation to bankruptcy, and everything in between.
+An LIT is the most qualified to help you understand your financial situation and the different debt relief strategies that are available to you, from debt consolidation to bankruptcy, and everything in between.